Ilmastokompassi/Ilmastokompassi/README.md

 The Climate compass is an online tool to inspire young people to take action to mitigate climate change.

-This is a Software production project developed during University of Helsinki's Ohjelmistotuotanto -course and was ordered by the Centre of Atmospheric Sciences INAR and the Faculty of Eduction.
+This is a Software production project developed during University of Helsinki's Ohjelmistotuotanto -course and was ordered by the Institute for Atmospheric and Earth System Research INAR and the Faculty of Eduction.

 ## Documents